 When the zucchini are cool, stuff their cavities and lay them out snugly in a baking dish.
 Pour over a glassful of water or white wine (mixed with the tomato paste, if using).
 Drizzle with olive oil.
 (You can make the recipe ahead up to this point.)

-NOTES: I almost always look for the smallest zuccchini I can find in the store, but for this dish you need rather larger zucchini, with enough girth to make a proper receptacle for the stuffing.
+I almost always look for the smallest zuccchini I can find in the store, but for to make zucchini boats you need rather larger specimens, with enough girth to make a proper receptacle for the stuffing.
 If you grown your own zucchini, this is a good way to use the fruit that you let get a bit too big (which can happen over night).
 Personally, I much prefer zucchini with spottled skin over the dark green kind, but they can be hard to find.
 In any event, it’s a personal preference.
 Not sure it has any effect on the flavor.
 What is important is freshness; the zucchini should be quite firm, and its skin smooth to the touch.